 An average electric skillet uses 1500 watts (around 120 volts) to cook food at temperatures of 400+ degrees.

 Electric skillets and griddles run a range of as low as 1000 watts (for the lower end models) and upwards of 1800 watts for some of the higher rated appliances.
 If you’re planning on getting an electric skillet, pay attention to hot it will get your food.
+Make sure that you purchase a good power inverter (link to our power inverter page) so that you’ll have plenty of juice for any appliances.

 Remember – food safety!
 You don’t want to have to spend time in a truck stop bathroom trying to recover.